 ip2geo.org lets you paste raw output from tools like netstat, fail2ban, or anything else that spits out IPs.
 It automatically extracts valid IPv4 addresses, runs a fast geolocation lookup, and gives you clean, actionable data — instantly.
 With one glance, I could see login attempts from every corner of the globe and quickly block entire botnets.

-Paste any block of text. ip2geo.org scans it for IPv4 addresses, checks them against a geolocation database, and returns results you can filter by country.
-Want to ignore U.S. traffic while investigating a weird spike in Romania?
+Paste any block of text. ip2geo.org scans it for IPv4 addresses, checks them against a geolocation database, and returns results you can filter by country or infrastructure category — scanning ranges, cloud exit nodes, VPN and proxy infrastructure, or residential traffic.
+Want to only see scanning infrastructure hits from outside the US?
 Done.
 Focus only on what matters.

 This tool was built using free and open-source resources, and it's free because I wish something like this had existed when I needed it most.
 If it helps you too, consider buying me a coffee or tossing a few bucks toward hosting costs.